pact-foundation/pact-jvm/README.md

 You want to look at: [pact maven plugin](pact-jvm-provider-maven)

+#### verify pacts with a Spring MVC project

+Have a look at [Spring MVC Pact Test Runner](https://github.com/realestate-com-au/pact-jvm-provider-spring-mvc)

 #### I want to verify pacts but don't want to use sbt or gradle

 You want to look at: [pact-jvm-provider](pact-jvm-provider)